network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 # Overview

-In the last few decades the networking industry has made enormous advances in terms of the quantity of data our wired and wireless links can transfer.
+In the last few decades, the networking industry has made enormous advances in terms of the quantity of data our wired and wireless links can transfer.
 Rates have gone from kilobits per second, to megabits, to gigabits, and continue to increase.